Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 | `<appname>`      | Software / application name used to capture / export the GPS data.<br/>This may match the "creator" attribute but unlike "creator", it should persist after (possible) post-processing.<br/>e.g. "Garmin", "Suunto", "COROS", "Waterspeed", "Windsport", "Hoolan", etc. |
 | `<appver>`       | Software / application version used to capture / export the GPS data.<br/>e.g. "1.6.0" (Hoolan), etc. |

-Note: Since it is a "mixed" type you can still include a simple string to describe the device, such as "Garmin Fenix 5".
+Since the `<src>` element is a "mixed" type you can still include a simple string to describe the device, such as "Garmin Fenix 5".

+This approach will help ensure forward and backward compatibility with existing software.